margaretmf/margaretmf.github.io/keycreativewriting.md

 ## Good Going On Today ##
 i wake up and make the bed.
-<br> i make sure that I am fed
+<br> i make sure that i am fed.
-<br> I put on my boots and walk out the door
+<br> i put on my boots and walk out the door.
-<br> I am ready to see what this day has in store
+<br> i am ready to see what this day has in store.

-I get in my car, and I put in the keys
+i get in my car, and i put in the keys.
-<br> I’ve got my window down, and I’m feeling the breeze
+<br> i’ve got my window down, and i’m feeling the breeze.
-<br> The radio is on; I’m listening to the news
+<br> the radio is on; I’m listening to the news.
-<br> There are stories of people creating new products to use
+<br> there are stories of people creating new products to use.

-I arrive at my workplace and walk in and say hello
+i arrive at my workplace and walk in and say hello.
-<br> It’s a new day on the grind; this I know
+<br> it’s a new day on the grind; this i know.
-<br> So I turn on my laptop and I get to work
+<br> so i turn on my laptop and I get to work.
-<br> I put my mind on my projects and refuse to shirk
+<br> i put my mind on my projects and refuse to shirk.

-Someone comes over and invites me to lunch
+someone comes over and invites me to lunch.
-<br> I say of course I’ll go and enjoy a munch
+<br> i say of course i’ll go and enjoy a munch.
-<br> We talk about work and how the day is
+<br> we talk about work and how the day is.
-<br> The day is going well, I've been down to biz
+<br> the day's going well, i've been down to biz.

-In the pm I leave work and go for a walk
+in the pm i leave work and go for a walk.
-<br> I get on the phone with my mom for a talk
+<br> i get on the phone with my mom for a talk.
-<br> Outside I see someone doing a kind deed
+<br> outside i see someone doing a kind deed.
-<br> Every kind deed is a little seed
+<br> every kind deed is a little seed.

-After the walk I get home, and I rest
+after the walk i get home, and i rest.
-<br> I remember all the good things that make me feel blessed
+<br> i remember all the good things that make me feel blessed.

 Chorus:
-There’s good going on today, so why don’t I sing
+there’s good going on today, so why don’t i sing.
-<br> I am glad about all the things that the good Lord brings
+<br> i am glad about all the things that the good Lord brings.
-<br> The sun is shining, the birds are chirping
+<br> the sun is shining, the birds are chirping.
-<br> The world is moving,  the people are smiling
+<br> the world is moving,  the people are smiling.

 <br>